Advanced Science Research Center (ASRC) Use and Affiliation Policy

-The CUNY Advanced Science Research Center (ASRC) is a University-wide facility open for use by researchers – faculty, students, and research staff – across all 24 of the campuses and schools of CUNY.
+The Advanced Science Research Center (ASRC) at the Graduate Center of the City University of New York is a University-wide facility open for use by researchers – faculty, students, and research staff – across all 24 of the campuses and schools of CUNY.
 The ASRC was conceived to break down some of the traditional walls in science and to incubate a culture of collaboration; thus, an open and inviting environment for researchers across disciplines is key to its success.
 Towards that end the policy below identifies additional levels of access that go beyond day-to-day use of the core facilities of the building in the hopes of encouraging ongoing, specialized use of all ASRC resources.

 Core Facility User – CUNY or external student, staff, or faculty, government and/or industrial users:

 A Core Facility User is a researcher interested in utilizing shared instrumentation available within the ASRC.
 Such researchers can be employed by a wide range of research entities, including academic institutions (in or outside of CUNY), governmental/non-governmental research institutes, and the private sector.
 All applicants must agree to adhere to the usage policies specific to each core facility, which will include:

 - acknowledgement of use of ASRC resources in presentations and publications.